Ian McEwan: Views

+Religion

 In 2008, McEwan publicly spoke out against Islamism for its views on women and on homosexuality.
 He was quoted as saying that fundamentalist Islam wanted to create a society that he "abhorred".
 His comments appeared in the Italian newspaper Corriere della Sera to defend fellow writer Martin Amis against allegations of racism.
 McEwan, an atheist, said that certain streams of Christianity were "equally absurd" and that he did not "like these medieval visions of the world according to which God is coming to save the faithful and to damn the others".
 McEwan put forward the following statement on his official site and blog after claiming he was misinterpreted:

 Certain remarks of mine to an Italian journalist have been widely misrepresented in the UK press, and on various websites.
 Contrary to reports, my remarks were not about Islam, but about Islamism – perhaps 'extremism' would be a better term.
 I grew up in a Muslim country – Libya – and have only warm memories of a dignified, tolerant and hospitable Islamic culture.
 I was referring in my interview to a tiny minority who preach violent jihad, who incite hatred and violence against 'infidels', apostates, Jews and homosexuals; who in their speeches and on their websites speak passionately against free thought, pluralism, democracy, unveiled women; who will tolerate no other interpretation of Islam but their own and have vilified Sufism and other strands of Islam as apostasy; who have murdered, among others, fellow Muslims by the thousands in the market places of Iraq, Algeria and in the Sudan.
 Countless Islamic writers, journalists and religious authorities have expressed their disgust at this extremist violence.
 To speak against such things is hardly 'astonishing' on my part (Independent on Sunday) or original, nor is it 'Islamophobic' and 'right-wing' as one official of the Muslim Council of Britain insists, and nor is it to endorse the failures and brutalities of US foreign policy.
 It is merely to invoke a common humanity which I hope would be shared by all religions as well as all non-believers.'